11 Body Systems: What is the Immune System and you can help protect it

 What is the immune system made up of?

 The various components of the inflammatory systems work to help encourage healing by encouraging increased blood-flow to areas of infection (transports immune cells to the area), swelling and pain (which results from the increased flow and slow clearance, but also helps immobilise the area to prevent further damage).

-Immune boosting ingredients in Nuzest Good Green Vitality
+How you can support the immune system: Immune boosting ingredients in Nuzest Good Green Vitality

 Omega 3 fats

 Omega 3 fats help us to regulate immunity and inflammation in conjunction with the ‘pro-inflammatory‘ omega 6 fats.
 Omega 3 fats are found in fatty fish and in vegan sources like flax seeds and in algae.

 Vitamins A, C and E

 Vitamin A is intricately involved in immunity.
 (1) Vitamin A supplementation is associated with large reductions in illness, mortality, and vision problems in children and it has been recommended that any children at any risk of deficiency should be given a vitamin A supplement.
 (2)